History of S.S. White Technologies

 S.S.
 White Flexible Shafts specialize in rotary motion solutions for the aircraft, medical, automotive, and industrial markets.
 More than half the cars produced in the US today carry one or more of S.S.
 White's Flexible Shafts.
 Most commercial aircraft produced in the world, whether it is a helicopter, military jet, jumbo airliner (except the Russian jets), or prop plane has at least one S.S.
 White Flexible Shaft on board.
 We are considered the world leader in the design and manufacturing of Flexible Shafts and related assemblies.

-Surgical Instruments - Another example of our continual improvement is with our orthopedic surgical instruments division.
-In 1999, we purchased "Snap-On Medical Products, Inc." In this division currently, our engineering team creates state-of-the-art Xtract-All™ hand-held surgical instrumentation for the removal of orthopedic implants.
+Orthopedic Revision Surgical Tools - Another example of our improvement is with our orthopedic surgical instruments division.
+In 1999, we purchased "Snap-On Medical Products, Inc." In this division currently, our engineering team creates state-of-the-art hand-held surgical instrumentation for the extraction of orthopedic implants and the removal of orthopedic screws.
 We sell these products directly to the doctors and hospitals that use them.
 As an indication of our burgeoning growth, a manufacturing unit has been established near Ahmedabad, India and a second one is planned at a free port on Indian west coast.

 For more information about our surgical instruments, please visit http://www.shuklamedical.com